Top Tips for Visiting an Australian Beach for The First Time

 Take a dip during the day

-While a midnight swim might sound incredibly romantic, it’s definitely not the best time to be hitting the beach.
-Although it is fine to take a walk along the sand, you should avoid going in the water as beaches aren’t patrolled at this time and you may not be able to get help if you run into trouble.
+While a midnight swim might sound incredibly romantic.
+It’s definitely not the best time to be hitting the beach.
+Although it is fine to take a walk along the sand, you should avoid going in the water at night.
+Beaches in Australia aren’t patrolled at this time and you may not be able to get help if you run into trouble.

 Australian beaches are super beautiful during the day, so a dip within daylight hours gives you the best chance to soak up these awesome views and enjoy a safe swim.